Iowa Hawkeyes: Basketball

 Women's basketball at the University of Iowa began in 1974, under head coach Lark Birdsong.
 The Hawkeyes finished 5–16 that season, getting their first win over Big Ten rival, Minnesota.
 Birdsong would continue to coach Iowa until the 1978–1979 season, the first winning season in Iowa women's basketball history.
 Judy McMullen replaced Birdsong, and after coaching at Iowa for four seasons, McMullen was replaced by C. Vivian Stringer in 1983.
 Prior to her tenure at Iowa, Stringer coached at Cheyney University, and took the school to new heights when she led the Wolves to the national championship game in 1982.

 Beginning with the 1983–1984 season, Stringer coached at Iowa for 12 seasons.
-In that time, the Hawkeyes won six Big Ten championships, played in nine NCAA Tournaments, and reached the Final Four in 1993.
+In that time, the Hawkeyes won six Big Ten championships, played in nine NCAA tournaments, and reached the Final Four in 1993.
 Unprecedented attention was shown to the Hawkeyes under Stringer, as evidenced by the record-setting 22,157 fans that watched Iowa play Ohio State on February 3, 1985, in Carver–Hawkeye Arena.
 Stringer, however, left Iowa to coach at Rutgers in 1995, following the death of her husband Bill.

 Angie Lee replaced Stringer, and led the Hawkeyes to a Big Ten championship in her first season.
 Under Lee, Iowa won another Big Ten title in 1998, but success began to wane soon thereafter.
-Lee's successor as head coach was Lisa Bluder, who remains Iowa's current women's basketball coach.
-Under Bluder, the Hawkeyes have won two regular season Big Ten championship and three Big Ten tournament championships, most recently winning both titles in 2022 with a team led by superstar guard Caitlin Clark.
-The 2022–23 season will be her 23rd as head coach.
+Lee's successor as head coach was Lisa Bluder, The Hawkeyes have won two regular season Big Ten championship and four Big Ten tournament championships, recently winning both titles in 2022 and the tournament championship in 2023 with a team led by superstar guard Caitlin Clark.
+In 2023, the team advanced to the Final Four in Dallas, TX as a #2 seed after defeating Southeastern Louisiana (#15), Georgia (#10), Colorado (#6), and Louisville (#5).
+Bluder retired after the 2023-24 season and was replaced by assistant Jan Jensen.